7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 ## Why it's different

 The market has plenty of places to *list* flights.
-The wedge here is the **best-decision recommendation** — turning a wall of options into one trusted "buy here" call, scoped tightly to Indonesia so the answer is sharp.
+The wedge here is the **best-decision recommendation** — turning a wall of options into one trusted "buy here" call.
+With coverage now spanning all of Asia and nearby destinations, that single trusted answer applies to far more trips while the engine keeps it sharp.

 ## Honest constraints (must stay true)